 Planning a road trip through Southern California?
-Be sure to leave plenty of time to enjoy the best things to do in Palm Springs.
-In recent times, Palm Springs has become as renowned for its culture and shopping as well as its beautiful scenery.
+Be sure to leave plenty of time to enjoy the best things to do in Palm Springs, CA!
+In recent times, the California desert city has become as renowned for its culture and shopping as its beautiful scenery.

-Not sure what to do in Palm Springs?
-Get planning with this guide to the best places to visit in Palm Springs, CA.
+Not sure what to do on your vacation?
+Start planning your ultimate trip with this guide to the best places to visit in Palm Springs, CA!

 Palm Springs Art Museum

 The natural history section also features animal sculptures and fossils.
 You can also expect a great selection of temporary exhibitions.
-It all combines to make the art museum one of the best places to visit in Palm Springs.
+It all combines to make the art museum one of the most popular places to visit in Palm Springs.

 Joshua Tree National Park

 A scenic drive east of Palm Springs is Joshua Tree National Park, home to one of the most unique landscapes in the United States.
-The park sits at the convergence of the Mojave Desert and Colorado Desert and presents hikers, bikers, and road trippers with otherworldly scenery.
+One of the most popular day trips from Palm Springs, the park sits at the convergence of the Mojave Desert and the Colorado Desert and presents hikers, bikers, and road trippers with otherworldly scenery.

 Hiking in the early hours and around dusk is the way to explore Joshua Tree National Park.
 But if you’re on two or four wheels, a thrilling scenic road also cuts through the center of the park.